 1. Little Fires Everywhere by Celeste Ng:

-Beloved author Celeste Ng gave is a brilliant new book this year.
+Beloved author Celeste Ng gave us a brilliant new book this year.
 It’s about the intertwined stories of a mother daughter duo who cause quite a stir for a picture-perfect family in a lovely little suburb.
+The way Celeste Ng describes characters is truly incredible.
+I’m not sure I’ve ever read an author who does a better job of giving so much backstory on characters.
+When reading Little Fires Everywhere, you completely feel like you know the characters.

 2. My Lovely Wife in the Psych Ward by Mark Lukach: